 As a video-based platform, creating ads for selling on Snapchat can be a little more difficult, but worth the promotion it gets you.
 Although you cannot directly sell within the all mobile Snapchat app, you can link to your site where users can make purchases, place orders, register for events, and more!

 Best industries for Snapchat

 Selling on Snapchat is still very new, but the winners in this field are starting to shine.
 Any business that is able to give a fun “behind the scenes” look into what they do or how they make their products will do bestselling on this platform.
 This would typically include:

 - Retail apparel stores

 Tips for Selling on Social Media via Snapchat

 - Stay active!
-Snapchat is fast paced platform where constant and prompt communication is key to keeping a consumer’s attention.
+Snapchat is a fast-paced platform where constant and prompt communication is key to keeping a consumer’s attention.
 Your snaps only last a few seconds, which means your communication timeline with them is short.
-This can make for a fast conversion and speed up your sales funnel process.
+This can make for fast conversion and speed up your sales funnel process.

 But this time factor also means you can lose a customer quickly.
 As long as you keep constant communication through the sale of the product, then you should have no problem selling on Snapchat.